Market Intelligence: Talent in Construction

 To help attract top talent, businesses can apply and champion these positive messages through their attraction and recruitment of talent in the area, collaborating with NTU to help further advance prosperity and opportunity within the local area.

-NTU has 339 undergraduate and postgraduate students on construction-related courses in the 2018/19 academic year.
+NTU has over 1,300 undergraduate and postgraduate students on construction-related courses in the 2018/19 academic year.

 Key challenges over the next 5 years